-As at June 30, 2017, Capstone's development pipeline included the Riverhurst wind development project, a net 10 MW facility located in Saskatchewan with an expected COD of 2020.
+As at September 30, 2017, Capstone's development pipeline includes a 100% interest in the Riverhurst wind development project, a 10 MW facility located in Saskatchewan with an expected COD of 2020.
 Capstone executed the previously awarded 20-year PPA and interconnection agreement dated March 22, 2017 for this project with the Saskatchewan Power Corporation ("SaskPower").
-Capstone expects to own 100% of the project.